luoling8192/iproute2mac-color/README.md

-iproute2mac
+iproute2mac-color
 ===========

-*CLI wrapper for basic network utilities on macOS, inspired by iproute2 on Linux systems – `ip` and `bridge` commands*
+*CLI wrapper for basic network utilities on macOS, inspired by iproute2 on Linux systems – `ip`, `bridge` and `ss` commands with color support*

+> This is a fork of [iproute2mac](https://github.com/brona/iproute2mac) with color support.

 Provided functionality is limited and command output is not fully compatible with [iproute2].\
 Goal of this project is to make basic network configuration/debug tasks on macOS easy for admins who already use Linux systems.\